 product owner, ux/ui designer, researcher, graphic designer, illustrator

-A comparative analysis of existing digital resources highlighted the need for a tool developed with parents and children in mind.
+Looking at existing resources, highlighted the need for a tool developed with parents and children in mind.
 Outreach to therapists and health care workers who specifically engaged with families during a cancer journey provided valuable insight into the needs of children and the words to use.
 Development of a potential user narrative highlighted pain points for families and the need for a tool that a parent and child could use together, at home in a safe and supportive environment.

-Story development focused on a child-centric, informative and honest narrative.
-Key points within the story were highlighted with interactive elements to inspire questions and allow family conversation to flow naturally.
+The story writing focused on a child-centric, informative and honest narrative.
+Key points within the story were highlighted by interactive elements to inspire questions and allow family conversation to flow naturally.

 Littlec.ca is currently under development with a targeted launch date of October, 2018.
 The project will move forward earlier if we are able to attract sponsors.